amarsrivastava19/ShippingLanes/docs/source/gettingstarted.rst

 Initialization
 ----------------

-At this time, ShippingLanes only contains one major functionality: to convert latitude and longitude pairs into meaningful routes.
+ShippingLanes is centered around one primary function: converting latitude and longitude pairs into meaningful routes.

-As such, it is easiest to directly import the ``ShippingLanes.findRoutes()`` method into your project as follows:
+To get started, you can import the ``findRoutes`` method directly into your project:

 >>> from ShippingLanes import findRoutes

+Continue to the next section: :doc:`Finding Routes <findingroutes>`